m19yurttutar/pico-lte/document.md

    Create your organization by naming it.
 You can also configure optional fields according to your needs.

+   > **Note:** The organization creation process may be automatic for those who register for the first time.
+In this case, create a new organization or continue the guide from the next stage.

    ![Create an Organization](/assets/1.png)
    ![Name Your Organization](/assets/2.png)
    ![Create Organization](/assets/3.png)